 Lastly, platform operators shall always permit their users to delete their account in a permanent fashion[18].
 Likewise, if there is no other legal reason justifying the further storage of the data, the data processor shall proceed with the permanent deletion of all or portions of the relevant data associated with the platform user’s account[19], in a time that is reasonable for its technical implementation.
-While anonymous data can be kept and processed without consent, pseudonymous data should not be subject to different treatment in that regard.
+While anonymous data (see definition a in Appendix) can be kept and processed without consent, pseudonymous data (see definition r in Appendix) should not be subject to different treatment in that regard.

 E. Data protection vis-à-vis third parties

-Platforms play a crucial role in enforcing the protection offered by the legal system against interference with users’ right to privacy.
-Therefore, platform operators shall provide effective remedies against the violation of internationally recognised human rights.
-For this reason, they should establish clear mechanisms for platform users to gain access to all of their personal data held by a third party, as well as to be informed of the actual usage thereof[20].
-Platform operators should also enable their users to report privacy-offending content and to submit takedown requests[21].They should also implement a system to prevent the impersonation of platform users by third parties, although exceptions would need to be made for the impersonation of public figures where pertinent and in ways which contributes to the public debate in a democratic society[22].
+Platform operators shall provide effective remedies against the violation of internationally recognised human rights.
+For this reason, they should establish clear mechanisms for platform users to gain access to all of their personal data held by a third party to whom their data have been trasfered, as well as to be informed of the actual usage thereof[20].
+Platform operators should also enable their users to report privacy-offending content and to submit takedown requests[21].They should also implement a system to prevent the impersonation of platform users by third parties, although exceptions can be made with regard to public figures where pertinent to contribute to the public debate in a democratic society[22].

 A second set of concerns pertains to the possibility to preempt any interference with platform users’ personal data, by preventing third parties’ access to platform user’s content and metadata.
 Firstly, platform operators should allow users to preserve their anonymity vis-à-vis third parties to the extent permitted by legitimate laws.
 Secondly, it is recommended that platforms enable end-to-end encryption of communications and other personal information, in the context of both storage and transmission[23].
 In that respect, best practice is when the decryption key is retained by the platform user, except where the provider needs to hold the decryption key in order to provide the service and the platform user has provided informed consent.